vorble/SelfNetFS/MANUAL.md

 Return value:

 * Will throw a `SNFS.SNFSError` error upon failure to log in.
-* Will return a `SNFS.SNFSSession` object upon success.
+* Will return a `SNFS.Session` object upon success.

 Example:

 ```javascript
 ses = await api.login({ name: 'someuser', password: 'somepass' });
 ```

+As a convention, the variable named `ses` is used to represent an instance of the `SNFS.Session` class throughout this document.

 #### Method `resume(session_token)`